ori-drs/aerial_terrestrial_registration/README.md

 This repository contains the implementation of our paper **Markerless Aerial-Terrestrial Co-Registration of Forest Point Clouds using a Deformable Pose Graph** [[Paper]](https://arxiv.org/abs/2410.09896)

 ## Setup
-The code has been tested on Ubuntu 20.04 and Python 3.8.
+The code has been tested on Ubuntu 20.04 and 22.04 using Python 3.8.
 There are two ways to install the repository : either manually by cloning it or by installing a wheel file from github's Releases.

 ### Manual installation